Château du duc d’Epernon

 Future plans

-The château continues to decay for another 10 years, when the castle was sold to a new owner.
-The building will be restored with traditional materials like sandstone, lime coatings and slates, giving the castle an aesthetic consistent with its 16th century architecture and also offering the prospect of lasting conservation.
-The Photos of ‘Château du duc d’Epernon’ were taken in 2015.
+The château continued to decay for another 10 years until it underwent sale to a new owner.
+The restoration of the building will use traditional materials such as sandstone, lime coatings, and slates, resulting in an aesthetic consistent with its 16th-century architecture and offering the prospect of lasting conservation.